daudmalik06/PhpChromeToPdf/README.md

  constructor.
 Default arguments like
  `headless, disable-gpu` are necessary for google-chrome to work on cli
  * `setBinaryPath` Accepts a binary path and sets it for you
- * `setArguments` sets options of google-chrome, it accepts an array of options in a format
+ * `setArguments` sets arguments for google-chrome, it accepts an array of arguments in a format
  ```
  [
     $argument1=>$value1,